Beccallerina/virtual-assistants-in-families/README.md

        library(QuantPsyc)
        #for rosie dataset including extracted factor scores of SEM variables
        mult.norm(rosie_fscores[c(82:100)])$mult.test #all TAM core variables
-       # Beta-hat      kappa p-val
-       # Skewness  90.82382 2770.12639     0
-       # Kurtosis 475.90618   18.41431     0

              # >> Since both p-values are less than .05, we reject the null hypothesis of the test.
              #Thus, we have evidence to say that the SEM-variables in our dataset do not follow a multivariate distribution.
              # >> Together with the non-normality detected earlier, we will run our SEM analyses using bottstrapping.

  #install.packages("lavaan", dependencies = T)